 - Who does your service provide for?

-All children and young people within a Hampshire Special School.
-This is a consistent, evidence-based provision, of 1 day per week, for all settings.
-Provision is focused on supporting schools to embed Speech and Language Therapy strategies, and enhance communication development, across the school provision; via whole school projects, class-based support, and some focused work with individual pupils.
+All children and young people with communication and interaction needs within a Hampshire Special School.
+This service is a consistent, evidence-based provision, of 1 day per week, for all settings.
+Provision is focused on supporting schools to embed Speech and Language Therapy strategies, and enhance communication development, across the school; via whole school projects, class-based support, and some focused work with individual pupils.

 We aim to ensure:

 - communication needs are not a barrier to learning, independence or social development.

 - staff are trained and confident in supporting communication needs in the classroom.